 “Seventy-five,” she called as I walked away.
 “Seventy!”

-We walked through all the booths one and a half times, and at the end of the day I insisted we go back to the typewriter.
+We walked through all the booths twice, and at the end of the day I insisted we go back to the typewriter.
 There it was, still sitting exactly as it had been.
 No sold sticker in sight.

 “You came back.”
 The booth keeper had wandered over again.
 “I can sell it to you for sixty.”